 Graphical Representation of Data, Measures of Central Tendencies, Measures of Variability and Correlation (Rank order method).
 Assessment tools and their characteristics, constructions of assessment tools; achievement test, diagnostic test & its application.
 Quantitative and qualitative aspects of assessment: appropriate tools for each.
-Procedures for measurement of non- cognitive aspects schooling, on school culture.
+Procedures for measurement of non- cognitive aspects Unit V : Examination System : Practices & Possibilities :

+Impact of the prevailing examination system on student learning and stakeholders, entrance tests and their influence on students and school system.
+Impact of examinationdriven schooling, on school culture.
 On pedagogy: Content-confined, information focused testing; Memory centric teaching and testing.
 De-linking school-based assessment from examinations: Some possibilities and alternate practices.
 Examination reform efforts and directions based on various commissions, govt. policies and schemes